 Organization administrators can configure their IDP to generate user or group access tokens that are valid at all member sites, or valid at only a subset of member sites.
 While user and group identities must be the same in all member organizations, user and group rights are constrained by the roles those users and groups are assigned in each member organization.
 Assignment of a role to a user or group is local to a member organization, as are any custom roles you create.

 Load Balancer Requirements

 Effective implementation of a Multisite deployment requires you to configure a load balancer that distributes requests arriving at an institutional endpoint such as https://vcloud.example.com to the endpoints for each member of the site association (for example, https://us.vcloud.example.com and https://uk.vcloud.example.com).
-Unless a site has only a single cell, it must also configure a load balancer that distributes incoming requests across all its cells, so that a request to https://us.vcloud.example.com can be handled by https://cell1.us.vcloud.example.com , https://cell2.us.vcloud.example.com, and so on.
+If a site has more than one cell, you must also configure a load balancer that distributes incoming requests across all its cells, so that a request to https://us.vcloud.example.com can be handled by https://cell1.us.vcloud.example.com , https://cell2.us.vcloud.example.com, and so on.

 Association Member Status

 - The association has been established by both parties, and communication with remote party was successful.

 - The association has been established at the local site, but the remote site has not yet reciprocated.